Screenwriting: Core Elements

-Create a treatment for your screenplay idea in nine weeks with an experienced screenwriter as your guide.
+Create a treatment for your feature film screenplay idea in nine weeks with an experienced screenwriter as your guide.
 In this introductory-level self-paced course, you will take this important first step in crafting your screenplay and learn a set of tools that will get you from concept to treatment.

 Along the way you will:

 - learn the fundamentals of theme and establish yours for your screenplay.

 - develop and reveal your protagonist, antagonist, and supporting characters.

 - gain a command of the three-act structure and an understanding of when to break away from it.

 - construct the world and tone for your screenplay.

 - layer emotion and emotional truth into your treatment.